Buy Curated Links On Google Indexed Blog Posts

 Can’t write the content of the article around your link.

-With relevance being such a huge factor in link building and guest posting specifically, one of the big downsides (although I don’t think it is that big of a deal) of niche edits is that you are relying on finding existing blog posts that are relevant to the backlink you are trying to build.
+With relevance being such a huge factor in link building and guest posting specifically, one of the big downsides (although I don’t think it is that big of a deal) of curated backlinks is that you are relying on finding existing blog posts that are relevant to the backlink you are trying to build.
 Sometimes it can reduce relevance when you can’t find an exact match.
 Whereas if you are writing a guest post you can literally create the content of the guest post around your link and make it totally relevant.

 Blog owner probably isn’t actively trying to promote that post anymore.